cubes-doo/laravel-skeleton-basic/README.md

 cd docker ; ./docker-usermod.sh ; cd ../
 ```

 just in case.
-The short explanation for this is: using this command we are ensuring that you have the same privileges as a user in the docker shell, as you would on your own machine.
+The short explanation for this is: using this command ensures that you have the same privileges as a user in the docker shell, as you would on your own machine.

 Now we can run: